archbardinexile/BGCL/getting-started.md

 - [**Montanum**](montanum) to the west is characterised by its expansive mountain ranges.
 Affluent nations sit atop the earthmote [Vinculo](montanum#vinculo), while the peninsula of [Porta Ignota](montanum#porta-ignota) serves as an invaluable trade hub for intrepid explorers of the Miasma.

 - [**Discidium**](discidium), though completely engulfed by the Miasma, can still be seen beyond the barrier to the south-west as the red glow of lava and lightning storms illuminate the purple fog.
 At the centre of Discidium lies the crater from which [Mundi Eversor](#mundi-eversor) emerged 1,000 years ago.

-##### **Fundus**

-Sat at the centre of the Relief with an area of 150 square miles, the earthmote Fundus appears to those sailing the [Altum Ocean](profundus#altum-ocean) below as a mighty inverted mountain in the clouds.
-Its underbelly glimmers with the enchanted [resonite](#resonance-engines) ores that keep it afloat.
-Fundus is also the colloquial term for the vast stretches of farmland that constitute a majority of the earthmote's south-western region.
-Here, scattered windmills serve as the primary residences for farmers and fishermen.
-On the south-western shore, a great waterfall is fuelled by the *Fountainhead River*, that leads north-east to the *Dawnroot Forest*.
-Along the river can be found numerous fishing villages and watermills and at the centre of the forest sits a statue of Caelum, which presides over the river's source; a portal to the elemental plane of water.
-The [Dawnroot druids](dawnroot-druids) reside here, sworn to protect and nurture the portal.

 ### An Era of Innovation